thegetty/quire-docs/content/guide/figures.md

 Available in all Quire themes are "float-left" (smaller and to the left), "float-right" (smaller and to the right), "small-center" (for decorative elements), and "plate" (big).
 Some themes may offer additional options, and styles may be edited and new styles added in any theme with [css](#link).

 In the same way you add styles and alternate texts to a shortcode, captions and other information can be included in a similar manner.
-The following attributes are suported in the `q-figure` shortcode.
+The following attributes are supported in the `q-figure` shortcode.
 They may be called within the shortcode in any order.

 | Attribute | Value |
 | --- | --- |